QMeqGR/qm-maxima/README.txt

 (email: majzoube-at-umsystem.edu), with help from Robert Dodier and Barton Willis.

+   This purpose of this package is to provide computational tools for solving quantum mechanics problems in a finite-dimensional Hilbert space.
+It was written with students in mind and is appropriate for upper-level undergraduate quantum mechanics at the level of Townsend's _A Modern Introduction to Quantum Mechanics_.
+Please report any errors or unexpected behavior by submitting an issue on the Github page for this project.

    The package is loaded with: ‘load(qm);’

    The ‘qm’ package provides functions and standard definitions to solve